- About Us

 For the last 15 years, Ann has worked and consulted for a variety of international non-profits, arts institutions, and advocacy organizations.
 She has a B.A. in International Relations and an M.A. in African History.

 Doyle Karr, Biotechnology Public Policy Director, DuPont

 Doyle Karr is the director of DuPont Biotechnology Public Policy.
 His role includes the development and implementation of company-wide strategies for biotechnology policies, acceptance and communications across business units and functional areas.

 The objective of the DuPont Biotech Acceptance and Advocacy Program that Doyle leads is to drive global biotechnology (biological technology) acceptance by customers and consumers to increase adoption of current DuPont products and the chances of success for the DuPont R&D pipeline while enhancing the reputation of DuPont.

 Doyle began his career at DuPont Pioneer in 1989 with the marketing communications group for North America operations.
 He held a variety of communications roles before being named the director of global communications for Pioneer in 2004.
 While in that role, Doyle also led global public affairs for DuPont Ag & Nutrition business.
 He was named director of DuPont biotechnology public policy in 2013.

-Prior to joining Pioneer Karr was a journalist in Illinois and Iowa.
+Prior to joining Pioneer, Doyle was a journalist in Illinois and Iowa.
 He earned a Bachelor of Science degree from the University of Illinois in Journalism and Agriculture and was raised on a small farm in central Illinois.

 Grady Bishop, Senior Director, North America Market Access, Elanco Animal Health